jr-b/xenofeminism-manifesto-fr/README.md

 - Build a LaTeX template
 - Build a cover page with LaTeX
 - Use a GitHub Workflow to produce the final PDF
-- Produce a small zine from the LaTeX files
+- Print/produce a small zine from the LaTeX files

 ## Local export

-`pandoc -o out.pdf --pdf-engine=xelatex --template=input/main.tex input/manifesto.md`
+`pandoc -o ~/out.pdf --pdf-engine=xelatex --template=input/main.tex input/manifesto.md`

 ## About the font used: Adelphe